Tom Corbett: 2010 gubernatorial campaign

-Job creation
+Governor of Pennsylvania (2011–2015)

+Corbett assumed the office of governor on January 18, 2011, succeeding term-limited Democrat Ed Rendell.
+As governor, Corbett maintained a conservative profile; he endorsed Mitt Romney in the 2012 United States presidential election, enforced tax cuts, and cut spending.

+Economy

 According to data from the federal Bureau of Labor Statistics, between January 2011, when Corbett took office, and June 2014, Pennsylvania gained a net 124,800 jobs during that period.
 This ranked Pennsylvania 47th in the nation for job creation – ahead of only New Mexico (1 percent), Alaska (1.58 percent) and Arkansas (1.91 percent).
 Economist Tara Sinclair noted that Pennsylvania suffered fewer job losses during the recession from 2008–2010, so it might be expected to experience a "less robust recovery".
-In addition, government employment in the state declined 7% during Corbett's term.
+In addition, government employment in the state declined 7 percent during Corbett's term.

-Corbett helped ensure that the three petroleum refineries in Southeastern Pennsylvania would stay open.